 - Ensure that IPv6 has been enabled on the subnet where the ECS works.
-For details about how to enable IPv6 on a subnet, see Enabling IPv6 on the Subnet Where the ECS Works. - Ensure that the ECS flavor supports IPv6.

-The ECS flavors that support IPv6 vary depending on regions and AZs.
+If IPv6 is not enabled on the subnet, enable it by referring to Enabling IPv6 for an ECS.
+IPv6 cannot be disabled once it is enabled. - Ensure that the ECS flavor supports IPv6. - The ECS flavors that support IPv6 vary depending on regions and AZs.
 Check whether an ECS flavor supports IPv6 after you select a region and AZ on the management console.